Planning Canada's next chapter in human space exploration: health and biomedical roles

 - Vancouver: November 8, 2017, 08:00-12:30, NRC-Vancouver

 The CSA invites you to apply to participate in an information session, by completing the form (Word, 40 KB) and submitting it to the email address provided below.
 Due to limited space, the CSA will review all requests to participate and follow-up with a formal invitation and meeting details.

 If you have any questions or would like to discuss whether your expertise is relevant, please email us at email@example.com.

 |8:55||Presentation by CSA partners|

 Space agencies from around the world are looking towards the future of deep-space exploration beyond the International Space Station (ISS).
 Canada is exploring how to contribute to the exciting new opportunities that will ensue as humanity takes its next steps into the solar system.

 The 2016 extension of Canada's commitment to participate in the ISS will provide opportunities to develop leading-edge space technologies and conduct research to position Canada to take part in the next phase of human space exploration.

-Over the course of the next year, the Canadian Space Agency (CSA) will provide multiple opportunities for Canada's space and non-space communities (academia and industry) to propose innovative ideas for science and technologies in areas that could contribute to future human space exploration and generate benefits on earth.
+Over the course of the next year, the CSA will provide multiple opportunities for Canada's space and non-space communities (academia and industry) to propose innovative ideas for science and technologies in areas that could contribute to future human space exploration and generate benefits on earth.
 As part of this effort, the CSA is looking at various disciplines and fields of activity where Canada could make significant contributions including in the field of health and bio-medical technologies.